SethGibson/CiOpenGl-Tutorial/README.md

 * My brain

 ## Installation Notes
+* Update your Cinder dev branch to the most recent commit.
 * Clone this anywhere on your system and add an environment variable called **CINDER_DEV**, which should point to the top level of your glNext install, e.g. **C:\dev\libraries\Cinder** or something like that.
 The environment variable is optional, but be sure to change the VS projects to point to your Cinder install otherwise.
 * Each project has an individual solution, or you can open the included **CiOpenGl-Tutorial.sln**.